pvcaptest/pvcaptest/docs/user_guide/dataload.rst

 Accessing Filtered and Unfiltered Data
 --------------------------------------
-The callables :py:attr:`loc` and :py:attr:`floc` can be used to access columns of data from the :py:attr:`data` and :py:attr:`data_filtered` DataFrames, respectively.
+The methods :py:attr:`loc` and :py:attr:`floc` can be used to access columns of data from the :py:attr:`data` and :py:attr:`data_filtered` DataFrames, respectively.

 Any column heading of the :py:attr:`data` DataFrame, group id from :py:attr:`column_groups`, or regression term from :py:attr:`regression_cols` can be passed to :py:attr:`loc` or :py:attr:`floc`.
 Or, a list with any combination of these identifiers can be passed.